EricDarve/numerical_linear_algebra/README.md

     juser@juliabox:~/numerical_linear_algebra$ julia install_all_packages.jl

 You may use TAB for name completion.
 This will install all the required Julia packages.
 It will take a few minutes to install the packages.
 These packages are required to be able to create plots.

+If you want to check that the installation worked, you can click again on IJulia, and click on "Demo.ipynb".
+Wait for the kernel to be ready (check the top right corner of the window), then click on Cell -> Run All to update the plot.
+Read the notebook.
+You should see the plot at the end.

 You are now ready to go!